 - Correctness heuristic.
 A fast (efficient) computational method for a computationally difficult problem that is not guaranteed to return an optimal solution, but is expected to produce a "good" solution, sometimes provably within a certain factor of the optimum. - Running time heuristic.
-An exact algorithm that is guaranteed to return the optimal solution, but not within a short time, although it may do so on some inputs.
+An exact algorithm that is guaranteed to return an optimal solution, but not within a short time, although it may do so on some inputs.

-An example of the first type of heuristic is the greedy method discussed in Section 6.3, and an example of the second type of heuristic is the branch-and-bound method discussed in Section 6.2.2.
+An example of the first type of heuristic is the greedy method discussed in Section 6.3, and examples of the second type of heuristic are described in Section 6.2.2